MicrochipTech/RNWFxx_Python_OOB/readme.md

 ## Step 1 - Provision the RNWFxx Module

-For secure connections, a chain of trust (which includes certificates & keys for the root, signer, and client) needs to be generated and programmed into the RNWFxx module.
+For secure connections, a chain of trust, which includes certificates & keys for the root, signer, and clients, need to be generated for use with a RNWFxx module.
+The modules supported by this demo, the RNWF02 and RNWF11

-The device (client) certificate file will be needed when we create the device in This demo for the Azure IoT Central demo uses the group enrollment method which requires uploading the signer certificate file to the Azure IoT Central application.
+The device (client) certificate file will be needed when we create the Azure IoT Central app and will use the group enrollment method.
+This method requires uploading a 'signer' certificate file to the Azure IoT Central application.
+This is required for both RNWF02 and RNWF11.

 Any device which presents a leaf certificate that was derived from the signer (or root) certificate, will automatically be granted access to registration (which is governed by the Device Provisioning Service linked to the IoT Hub that's used by an IoT Central application).

 > ## App.cfg Setting
-> **RNWF02:** These values are set manually<br>
+> **RNWF02:** These values are set manually by the user<br>
 > **RNWF11:** Values are set automatically by the script<br>
 > <br>
 >  _device_cert_filename_ = Desired "COMMON NAME"<br>